 ”Another teen drama slash comedy from Netflix?
 I know how it is.”
 Well, this time you might be pleasantly surprised as The Half Of It is slightly a breath of fresh air in the genre.
-In only her second film and the first one in 15 years, director/writer Alice Wu seems to be a bit tired of the same old and writes a dreamscape-like coming-of-age film about high school senior Ellie Chu (played by Leah Lewis) who’s a hired writer in her own right with school essays and now love letters.
+In only her second film and the first one in 15 years, director-writer Alice Wu seems to be a bit tired of the same old and writes a dreamscape-like coming-of-age film about high school senior Ellie Chu (played by Leah Lewis) who’s a hired writer in her own right with school essays and now love letters.
 As a film it feels original enough to stand out.

 It’s probably more often the case than not that the high schoolers end up having a tendency to talk like screenwriters and it happens with The Half Of It.
 Way they speak to each other and to themselves sounds off and takes the effect of the perspective down a bit.
 One of the most obvious examples is a scene at the end in a holy space that seems more like a theatre play rather than a part of this film.
 And something Netflix has become pretty known for, casting can be atrocious at times and while this isn’t the worst case scenario, the ”kids” are just way too old to casually be studying algebra.

-Smileys: Originality, Leah Lewis, graphic design animation
+Smileys: Originality, Leah Lewis, tone

 Frowneys: Dialogue, casting